 Identity Agent Certification means a certification in substantial compliance with the certification set out in paragraph 9 of this Subscriber Identity Verification Standard, as amended from time to time.

+Individual has the meaning given to it in the ECNL.

+Insurance Act means the Insurance Act 1973 (Cth).

+Jurisdiction has the meaning given to it in the ECNL.

+Participation Agreement has the meaning given to it in the ECNL, as amended from time to time.

+Person has the meaning given to it in the ECNL.

 Person Being Identified means any of the Persons required to be identified under Operating Requirement 14.1 and this Subscriber Identity Verification Standard.

 Photo Card is a card issued by the Commonwealth or any State or Territory showing a photograph of the holder and enabling the holder to evidence their age and/or their identity.